 We are a new fife and drum corps for young people who live in the Finger Lakes region.
-We practice in Ithaca, NY, but we happily accept young people, ages 8-18, from anywhere in the Finger Lakes area.
+We practice in Ithaca, NY, but our members are young people, ages 8-18, from anywhere in the greater Finger Lakes area.
 No experience is necessary!

 Members of fife and drum corps do amazing things that others will never have the opportunity to do (see below in our History).
-Our members will visit historical places, play in unique parades and events, and become friends with other young people of all ages!
+We visit historical places, play in unique parades and events, and become friends with other young people of all ages!

 We perform a wide variety of our nation's historical fife and drum music in parades, historical events, and ceremonies.
-If your child likes music, history, uniforms, and marching, this is the perfect activity!
+If your young person likes music, history, uniforms, and marching, this is the perfect activity!

 Being a member of a fife and drum corps is an experience your child will remember forever.
 Join us for music instruction, friendships, and fun!

 The Finger Lakes Fife and Drum Corps was founded in the fall of 2015 by the mother-son fifing team of Tanya and John Morrisett.
 In August 2015, the Morrisetts moved from Boston and discovered that greater Ithaca no longer had a fife and drum corps.
 That needed to change!